timcassell/ProtoPromise/README.md

 ### Unhandled Rejections

-When `Catch` is omitted, or none of the filters apply, a System.AggregateException (which contains Promise.UnhandledExceptions that wrap the rejections) is thrown the next time Promise.Manager.HandleCompletes(AndProgress) is called, which happens automatically every frame if you're in Unity.
-[You can optionally reroute unhandled rejections.](#configuration)
+When `Catch` is omitted, or none of the filters apply, a `System.AggregateException` (which contains `UnhandledException`s that wrap the rejections) is thrown the next time Promise.Manager.HandleCompletes(AndProgress) is called, which happens automatically every frame if you're in Unity.
+[You can optionally reroute unhandled rejections](#configuration) to prevent the AggregateException (This is routed to `UnityEngine.Debug.LogException` by default in Unity.)

+`UnhandledException`s contain the full causality trace so you can more easily debug what caused an error to occur in your async functions.
+Only available in `DEBUG` mode, for performance reasons (See [Compiler Options](#compiler-options)).

 ## Promises that are already settled